 Whether your goal is career advancement or a career in academia or research, Delaware State University can help you prepare for the road ahead.
 Our small graduate student-to-faculty ratio sets us apart from larger institutions by providing more opportunities for you to grasp the concepts in your discipline and work alongside faculty on ground-breaking research and projects.
 Explore our graduate admissions information and learn more about the graduate programs offered at Delaware State University.

-- A completed online application and $50 application fee.
+- A completed online application and a non-refundable $50 application fee.

 - Proof of having earned a bachelor’s degree from an accredited college or university with a minimum cumulative GPA of 2.50 and a 3.0 average in your undergraduate major;

 - An official transcript from each college or university attended; International students should have transcripts evaluated by the World Education Service (WES), Educational Credential Evaluators (ECE), Global Credential Evaluations, Inc. (GCE), or the Association of Collegiate Registrars and Admissions Officers (AACRAO) and then forwarded by the evaluating organization to the Office of Admissions.

 - Successful completion of undergraduate courses in the field in which you plan to pursue a graduate degree;